“The monster was the best friend I ever had” – Boris Karloff

 The role as Frankenstein’s monster was physically difficult and exhausting.
 The monster’s 4-inch platform boots weighed 11 pounds, each.
 It took hours to apply the monster’s makeup.
 “The makeup had this greenish tint because, in black and white film, on the screen, it would translate into a deathly gray,” according to Karloff’s daughter, Sara.

 Clive Colin, the British actor cast as Dr. Frankenstein, received top billing and second billing went to Mae Clark as the bride of Dr. Frankenstein.
 Boris Karloff was listed in the opening credits only as, “?”
 This most likely was a studio promotion gimmick they felt safe in using with a relatively unknown actor.
-According to Sara, Karloff was not even invited to the premier.
+According to Sara, Karloff was not even invited to the premiere.

-Karloff may have served a long acting apprenticeship but his role as Frankenstein’s monster launched him into stardom.
+Karloff may have served a long-acting apprenticeship but his role as Frankenstein’s monster launched him into stardom.
 Frankenstein would quickly be followed by leads in The Mummy, The Old Dark House, and The Mask of Fu Manchu.
 Karloff would also return to his role as Frankenstein’s monster in two sequels Bride of Frankenstein, and Son of Frankenstein.

 Despite being versatile and leading man handsome, Karloff spent much of the next 20 years being cast as villainous characters in horror films.
 He occasionally appeared in other non-horror roles including the original Scarface (1932), and the 1934 John Ford film, The Lost Patrol in which he played a religious fanatic serving as a soldier in World War I.